thorium-cfx/mono_v2_get_started/README.md

 Task/Task\<T\> are used for the default .NET scheduler and its performance is well... really bad.
 It's now replaced with a custom scheduler that you can use by using Coroutine/Coroutine\<T\>, it's as simple as replacing Task with Coroutine and you are making use of it!

 \* As a side note; although its scheduler is no longer restricted, we do not offer any support for using Task in v2 and may be prone to deactivation if required.

+# Tick-less, removing unnecessary per-frame overhead
+v2 got updated to run on the core scheduler, removing any runtime switching cost (that were left) when there's no `Tick` methods scheduled in your resource.

+&nbsp;

 Now go and [set up your C# solution and resource!](Setup.md)